RootlessAgrarian/mappingguide/docs/fundamentals/4_decorating.md

 There are three main object types you'll be using to decorate your map:  Prefabs, Models, and Buildings.

 You've already worked with *Prefabs*, in the form of road intersections.
 There are quite a few other types of prefab.
 In general, any "active" area of the map (a place where you interact with the scenery in some way) is a prefab.
-These include gas stations, freight terminals, ferry terminals, sleeping areas, etc.
+These include gas stations, freight terminals, ferry terminals, sleeping areas, etc.  Prefabs cannot be scaled.

 *Models* are by far the most common object type you'll use when dressing up your bare map.
 Models include just about everything:  buildings, trees, parked vehicles, people, bridges, statues, cows, chickens, all kinds of stuff.
 Some models are animated;  others are static.
+Models can be scaled.

 *Buildings* are a curious class which does not, for some reason, only include buildings.
 "Buildings" includes items that can be generated along a path, such as extensible fencing and railings, lines of trees for boulevards and wind breaks, etc.